simon-smart88/shinyscholar/inst/shiny/modules/template_create.md

 This module allows you to create and download a template for your own application using the `create_template` function.

 * Name - this is the name of the application and of the package.
 It should only contain letters and be careful that you don't choose a name for a package that you have already installed.
-* Components - these are the tabs at the top of the application.
+* Components - these are names of the tabs at the top of the application.
 They should be single words separated by commas.
 The Intro and Reproduce tabs will be added automatically.
-* Long components - these are longer descriptions of the components that are used to generate some of the user interface.
+* Long components - these are longer descriptive names of the components used to generate some of the user interface.
-* Modules for each component - these appear once you have completed the components.
+* Modules for each component - these boxes appear once you have completed the components.
 These are the options available inside each component.
 Enter a list of modules for each component, separated by commas.
 * Long modules for each component - As for the long components, these are longer descriptions of the modules and used to generate the user interface.
 * Include map tab? - Whether to include the map tab in the results panel.
 * Include table tab? - Whether to include the table tab in the results panel.